Green Vault: 20th century

 These rooms remained unchanged for almost two centuries.
 When war was imminent in 1938, the art treasures were taken to the Königstein Fortress.

 The Green Vault was severely damaged in the February 13, 1945 bombing of Dresden in World War II.
 Three of the eight rooms were totally destroyed.
 At the end of the war in 1945, the treasures were confiscated by the Red Army and transported to the Soviet Union.
 After their return to Dresden in 1958, part of the collection was displayed at the Albertinum.

 21st century

 In 2004, the New Green Vault was opened on the second floor of the rebuilt Dresden castle.
 Its modern style of presentation centers on the works of art.
 In 2006, the reconstructed Historic Green Vault was reopened in the magnificent suite of rooms on the first floor as it had existed in 1733 at the time of its founder's death.

 On 25 November 2019, the Green Vault was broken into, and three sets of early 18th century royal jewellery were stolen.
 Each set consists of 37 items, made up of diamonds, rubies, emeralds, and sapphires.
 It was estimated that the stolen items were worth up to 1 billion euros (US$1.1 billion).

-In December 2022, investigators found a "considerable part" of items stolen from in 2019.
+In December 2022, investigators found 31 objects stolen in the 2019 burglary, reportedly after talks with the lawyers of six men on trial for the theft.

+In May 2023, five men were found guilty of the heist.
+The robbers were a part of the Remmo clan, a criminal clan that is involved in organised crime and conducted raids on a department store and a bank robbery.
+One of the thieves was also involved in the theft of a gold coin from the Bode museum in Berlin.